26 Feb Main Tax Late Filing and Payment Penalties

 - If the tax goes unpaid for 12 months a further 5% surcharge is payable.

-Penalties do not apply to payments on account that are late but interest does.
+Penalties do not apply to payments on accounts that are late but interest does.

 In conclusion, operating a small business means that you have a number of deadlines to adhere to.
 You must ensure that you file all your HMRC forms on time to avoid penalties and make payments on time to avoid interest and surcharges.